 If an approved RWMP has been suspended, the recycled water provider may apply for an approval to resume supply of recycled water.

-We may also suspend an RWMP if the production or supply of recycled water stops and the regulator has received a notice of temporary stoppage WSR011 (PDF, 566.7KB).
+Should you wish to temporarily cease the production or supply of recycled water (other than permanently) and have your approved RWMP suspended, the regulator may suspend an RWMP if the regulator has received a notice of temporary stoppage WSR011 (PDF, 566.7KB).

 The regulator may cancel an RWMP if the recycled water provider has permanently stopped supplying recycled water under the scheme.